Yellowen/Faalis/docs/guide/dashboard.md

 This generator will creates all the means necessary to grant your wish.
 Now if you navigate to `/dashboard/posts` you'll see the list of your posts.
 Piece of cake, right ?

+## Dashboard Controller DSL
+Do you remember the rule one ?
+The dashboard subsystem is just a Rails application nothing special.
+But you can use the `Faalis::Dashboard::ApplicationController` as you're parent controller ( if you use the easy solution you're already doing that ) and benefit from the **DSL** of **Faalis** dashboard controller.
+This way you can tweak your dashboard interface in the way you want.